-Sui-Yu WU, also known as SY Wu, aged 52, is an Independent Non-executive Director of the Company since 15 December 2008 and a member of the Audit Committee and Remuneration Committee of the Company, Mr. Wu has been practising law for 25 years, and is currently the founding partner of Wu & Partners, Attornevs-at-Law, a firm based in Taipei.
-Taiwan which he founded in 2004.
-His practice focuses on international economic law and WTOrelated practices, cross-border commercial transactions and disputes, and mergers & acquisitions.
+Sui-Yu WU, also known as SY Wu, aged 53, is an Independent Non-executive Director of the Company since 15 December 2008 and a member of the Audit Committee, Remuneration Committee and Nomination Committee of the Company.
+Mr. Wu has been practising law for over 25 years, and is the founding partner of Wu & Partners, Attorneys-at-Law, a firm based in Taipei, Taiwan which he founded in 2004.
+His practice focuses on international economic law and WTO-related practices, cross-border commercial transactions and disputes, and mergers & acquisitions.
 Before that, Mr. Wu was a senior partner of Lee, Tsai & Partners from 2000 to 2004, the managing partner of Perkins Coie, Taipei Office from 1997 to 2000, and was an Of Counsel of Perkins Coie during 1996-1997.
-Prior to Perkins Coie, Mr. Wu had been with Lee & Li, Attorneys-at-Law since 1981, and was a visiting attorney at Van Bael & Bellis (Brussels, Belgium) and Nishimura & Partners (Tokyo, Japan) in 1988 and 1989, respectively.
+Prior to Perkins Coie, Mr. Wu had been with Lee & Li, Attorneys-at-Law since 1981, and was a visiting attorney at Van Bael & Bellis (Brussels, Belgium) and Nishimura & Partners (Tokyo, Japan) in 1988 and 1989 respectively.
 In addition to Taiwan, Mr. Wu has been licensed to practise law in New York State since 1990, and a member of the American Bar Association and International Bar Association since 1991.
-He was the Chair of International Trade Committee of the Inter-Pacific Bar Association during 1999-2001, and a director of Taipei Bar Association in 1993-1996.
-On the academic track, he was an associate professor at the Soochow University Law School in 1996-2005, and Institute of Law for Science and Technology, Tsin Hua University Law School in 2002-2005.
+He was the Chair of International Trade Committee of the Inter-Pacific Bar Association during 1999-2001, and a director of Taipei Bar Association from 1993 to 1996.
+On the academic track, he was an associate professor at the Soochow University Law School from 1996 to 2005, and Institute of Law for Science and Technology, Tsin Hua University Law School from 2002 to 2005.
 Mr. Wu received a SJD degree and an LLM degree from the University of Michigan Law School, and an LLB degree from the Law Department of National Taiwan University in 1980.